vienvuong/portfolio/content/blog/few-shot-nerf.md

 > ![Kaolin Wisp](/nerf-guide/kaolin-wisp.jpg) \
 > Source: [NVIDIA Kaolin Wisp](https://github.com/NVIDIAGameWorks/kaolin-wisp)

-Kaolin Wisp is a PyTorch library powered by NVIDIA Kaolin Core to work with neural fields (including NeRFs, NGLOD, instant-ngp and VQAD).
+Kaolin Wisp is a PyTorch library powered by NVIDIA Kaolin Core to work with neural fields (including NeRFs, NGLOD, Instant-NGP and VQAD).
 Kaolin Wisp provides a PyTorch interface to the custom CUDA kernels proposed by [VQAD](https://nv-tlabs.github.io/vqad/).
 This allows me to implement my version of VQAD entirely in Python and not have to worry about low-level CUDA code.

 Kaolin Wisp also provides: